How Much Does A Casket Cost (2023 Average Casket Prices)?

 Between the costs of embalming, the burial plot, burial vault, headstone, and the funeral service itself (among many other ancillary services), average funeral costs in the U.S. now exceed $10,000, according to the National Funeral Directors Association.

-As you may have noticed, we left out one big factor: casket prices.
+As you may have noticed, we omitted one big factor: casket prices.
 The cost of a casket for burial is one of the biggest drivers of total expenses for traditional funerals.
 This guide will explore four separate questions:

 Let’s dive in.